 At HelpDocs we build documentation software that helps companies scale their customer support.
-We serve over 170 million pages a month for companies of all sizes.
+We serve hundreds of millions of pages a month for companies of all sizes.
 From Fortune 100 companies down to fledgling 2-people-in-a-garden-shed startups (true story).

 We're making knowledge bases (traditionally dull and unloved) into something you’ll actually want to update.
 One that helps customers find what they’re looking for.
 Ultimately that means happier customers and lower churn.

 We're a fully remote, bootstrapped, profitable team that's growing fast.
 The vast majority of our growth so far has been organic.
 We grow by building a good product and writing interesting things.

 As a Frontend Engineer on the Product team you'll be working closely with the company founders to create new features and update existing code in React.
 We have a bunch of React apps so you'll have a pretty varied day to day.

 - Maintain legacy libraries in jQuery (there's not many I promise) and ES6+

 - Maintain existing React code and fix bugs in production

 - Create and maintain extensions, integrations, and other frontend user-facing products

 - Write good, readable, clean, testable code (with tests 😏)